 Metformin, which is used to treat type 2 diabetes, may be used to increase sensitivity to insulin so the body does not have to make as much insulin.
 This drug may help women lose weight, and ovulation and menstrual periods may resume.
 If women take metformin and do not wish to become pregnant, they should use birth control.
 Metformin has little or no effect on excess hair growth, acne, or infertility.
 When metformin is used, women need to periodically have blood tests to measure glucose (sugar) and to evaluate kidney and liver function.

 If women wish to become pregnant, losing weight may help.
-If not, clomiphene (a fertility drug) or letrozole is tried.
+If it does not, clomiphene (a fertility drug) or letrozole is tried.
 These drugs stimulate ovulation.
 If these drugs are ineffective and the woman has insulin resistance, metformin may help because lowering insulin levels may trigger ovulation.
 If none of these drugs is effective, other fertility drugs may be tried.
-They include follicle-stimulating hormone (to stimulate the ovaries), a gonadotropin-releasing hormone (GnRH) agonists (to stimulate the release of follicle-stimulating hormone), and human chorionic gonadotropin (to trigger ovulation).
+They include follicle-stimulating hormone (to stimulate the ovaries), a gonadotropin-releasing hormone (GnRH) agonists Drugs used to treat endometriosis (to stimulate the release of follicle-stimulating hormone), and human chorionic gonadotropin (to trigger ovulation).

 Eflornithine cream may help remove unwanted facial hair.